HURG-IIDX/ITG-Noteskins/README.md

 ---------- FA+ ----------

 All of these noteskins have an FA+ version.
-For these to work, you must have the original (non FA+) version installed in order for them to work.
+For these to work, you must have the original (non FA+) version installed.
 Any changes to the non FA+ version will also affect the FA+ version, with the exception of note timing explosions (the only difference between regular and FA+).

 ---------- Bright and Night ----------